tomasbrod/net/brodnet.md

 tkQuery returns tkResult. tkAnnounce returns dhtNodes or saves sender id and addr and returns tkAnnOK, useful when doing dhtQuery.
 For peer exchange set pex flag on tkAnnounce, returns tkResult.

-1. dht query
-2. query to known nodes (order by ttl or ip prefix)

-3. dht announce
-4. ???

 ~~~
 type flags is 1 byte bitpacked record